forcepusher/com.bananaparty.arch/README.md

 ### Cheatsheet:
 Coming soon, still working on it.
-1. Need a "GlobalContextContainer"?
+1. Need a "GlobalContext Container"?
+Use the "GlobalContext" scriptable object.
-    - Use sdgsdfghadfhgdf.
+    - Put a prefab you need inside it.
-2. Need to use a MessagePipe event?
+2. Need to use a "MessagePipe Event"?
+Use the "EventStreamAsset" scriptable object.
-	- Use asfasfasdfsdgsdg.
 	- Fan-out event design to prevent spaghetti because of control flow inversion.
 	- Initially made for Behavior Trees as a clean way to react on incoming events.